 From its attractive marina, Moissac is the starting point for strolls along the Canal des Deux Mers, the extension of the Canal du Midi, linking the Mediterranean Sea to the Atlantic Ocean.
 Dotted along are several interesting structures such as the Canal Bridge, The Mill (now an hotel) and the Uvarium, an Art Deco kiosk.

-Visit Moissac as a family using the Randoland guide sheets showing interesting things to discover and puzzles to solve: Download Randoland
+Visit Moissac as a family with the Randoland cards, showing interesting things to discover and puzzles to solve: Download Randoland